surfactants/sylph/docs/notes/style.md

 (TODO double check std::function object nomenclature)

 ### Initializer Lists
 Initializer lists are always indented one more than its preceding function definition.
-They are not to be included in declarations which are not also definitions.
+They are written in definitions.
 Each initialization statement should occupy its own line, starting with the colon or comma.
 ```
 Some_Class::Some_Class(Type& object1, Type& object2)
 	: object1 { object2 }